Walking Through Prague's Old Town

 No walking tour would be complete without refreshment stops along the way.
 As with any capital city, Prague has a wide variety of options.
 If you don't mind paying a little more for the view and the atmosphere, there are cafes and restaurants in the Old Town Square.
 But a look down the streets around the Tyn courtyard will turn up cheaper options and the advantage of a quieter setting, a little off the main tourist trail.

 Czech beers are famous worldwide.
 Staropramen, Budweiser and Pilsner Urquell being the ones we recognized.
 But we also came across many local brands in Prague.

 If you are looking for a traditional Czech main meal, we noticed that dumplings feature strongly on menus.
 However, after a few meals containing them, the initial novelty soon wore off for us.
 Most menus cater for tourists and are available in translation.

 The donut/chimney craze for ice cream cones was sweeping the city when we were there.
 They are not the cheapest way to eat your ice cream, but they certainly provide a very filling snack and one which you can justify after a walk around the sights of Prague.

 The distance from The Municipal House to the Old Town Bridge Tower is around 1.1km, so it is an easy walk with no hills to negotiate.
 It offers plenty to catch the eye from the outside for free and also multiple options of interesting buildings to go inside and explore.
-We found, during our time, in Prague that it was an area that we returned to several times, either walking through on our way to and from the river or dropping into the streets behind the Tyn Church for a drink or a meal.
+Prague Old Town was an area that we returned to several times, either walking through on our way to and from the river or dropping into the streets behind the Tyn Church for a drink or a meal.